-Press Conferences: NSS has sponsored a variety of press conferences calling attention to space related issues.
-On the left Mark Hopkins, NSS Chair of the Executive Committee speaks at a press conference at the National Press Club on the Evolvable Lunar Architecture, July 20, 2015.
+NSS has sponsored a variety of press conferences calling attention to space related issues.
+On the left Mark Hopkins, former NSS CEO (deceased) speaks at a press conference at the National Press Club on the Evolvable Lunar Architecture, July 20, 2015.

-Participation in agenda-setting alliances: NSS founded with the Space Frontier Foundation (SFF) the Alliance for Space Development (www.allianceforspacedevelopment.org).
-The ASD establishes an annual campaign and creates draft legislation to embody the advancement of space development and settlement.
+NSS founded with the Space Frontier Foundation (SFF) the Alliance for Space Development.
+ASD establishes an annual campaign and creates draft legislation to embody the advancement of space development and settlement.

-Lori Garver: former NSS Executive Director, became NASA Deputy Administrator, and is currently the Executive Director of the National Airline Pilots Association.
+Former NSS Executive Director, became NASA Deputy Administrator, and later the Executive Director of the National Airline Pilots Association.

-George Whitesides: former NSS Executive Director, become NASA Chief of Staff and later CEO of Virgin Galactic.
+Former NSS Executive Director, became NASA Chief of Staff and later the CEO of Virgin Galactic.

 Former NSS Executive Vice President, became Deputy Chief of Staff for the NASA Administrator (2002-2003), Executive Secretary of the National Space Council (2017-2020), and currently serves as the Director of the Space Policy Institute at GW University.